-The area now known as Fire Mountain Scout Reservation was settled and farmed by William Gaches from La Connor in the early 1900's.
+The area now known as Fire Mountain Scout Camp was settled and farmed by William Gaches from La Connor in the early 1900's.
 He built the farmhouse and farmed 300 acres, planting the orchard as well as hay in the field which is now Lake Challenge.

 In the early 1950's the land was sold to Lloyd Nelson who raised beef cattle on the property.
 In 1971, the 300 acres owned by the Nelson's, as well as an additional 140 acres of the neighboring Walking M Ranch, were acquired by the Evergreen Area Council.
 The 440 acres were named Fire Mountain Scout Reservation by Council Scouter Bob Overstreet who, as a young man, had fought one of several fires on Cultus Mountain.

 Hundreds of volunteers as well as the Army Reserve, Navy Seabees, and Marine Reserves worked frantically to turn the hay fields into the beautiful 37 acre Lake Challenge, build the Dining hall, Campfire Bowl and campsites so Fire Mountain would become a reality for hundreds of Snohomish County Scouts.